 If you add after your enrollment status is "frozen" -- which is at census date, financial aid may or may not be adjusted.
 Please come as a financial aid representative if this occurs to you.

-Financial Aid Disbursed and the Student Complete Withdrawal From All Courses
+Financial Aid Disbursed and the Student Completely Withdraws From All Courses

-If you completely withdrawal from the university or cease attending classes on or before the 60% point in the semester or received all "F" for the semester and you received financial aid for the semester, we will determine how much of the financial aid you “earned” based on the number of days you attended classes.
+If you completely withdraw from the university or cease attending classes on or before the 60% point in the semester, and you received financial aid for the semester, we will determine how much of the financial aid you “earned” based on the number of days you attended classes.